 Dior’s personal sketches and memorabilia related to the life and death of the legendary designer adorned the walls.
 What particularly caught my eye, however, was a photo of the Little-Below-the-Knee club who staged a protest against the New Look in Chicago.
 They held banners with slogans like “Mr. Dior, we abhor dresses to the floor” … oh, how times have changed!

 Dior in Britain

 From his debut to his untimely death in 1957, Christian Dior designed 22 collections, each consisting of over 90 garments.
-I enjoyed walking around The Dior Line room which displayed ten key pieces from the House of Dior’s inaugural decade in mirrored boxes.
+I really enjoyed walking around The Dior Line room which displayed ten key pieces from the House of Dior’s inaugural decade in mirrored boxes.

 Looking at the array of lavish dresses with satin embroidery, floral motifs and opulent embellishments, at times I found it hard to believe that I was not taken back in time to the Belle Époque era, waiting to make my appearance as a debutante.
 The colour palette was very much in line with my personal affinity for pastels as well.

 The museum dedicated the next section to Dior’s travel-inspired collections, including five countries: Mexico, India, Egypt, Japan, and China.

 From the moment I entered the room, I set my gaze on the blush tulle gown with trailing cherry blossoms.
 It was created by Maria Grazia Chiuri as part of the Haute Couture Spring – Summer 2017 collection.
 I also found it fascinating to learn about the escaramuzas, Mexican female rodeo riders who were the source of inspiration for Dior’s 2019 Cruise collection.